gugarosa/opytimizer/README.md

 ## Environment configuration

 Note that sometimes, there is a need for additional implementation.
-If needed, from here you will be the one to know all of its details.
+If needed, from here, you will be the one to know all of its details.

 ### Ubuntu